marpaia/sbol-db/README.md

 - [`sbol-rs`](https://github.com/marpaia/sbol-rs) for SBOL parsing,
   validation, and RDF I/O.
-- Postgres 17 as the canonical durable store.
+- Postgres 17 as the default storage engine, implementing the `sbol-db-storage` contract.
+A RocksDB engine is coming soon.
 - The [Oxigraph](https://github.com/oxigraph/oxigraph) ecosystem
   (`oxrdf`, `spareval`, `spargebra`, `sparesults`) for SPARQL.